How I Stole a Painting

 Ulay (Frank Uwe Laysiepen, b.
-1943) is a German artist, now based in Amsterdam, Holland, and Ljubljana, Slovenia.
+1943 – d.
+2020) is a German artist, based in Amsterdam, Holland, and Ljubljana, Slovenia.
 Ulay received international recognition for his work as a photographer, mainly in Polaroid, from the late 1960s, and later as a performance artist, including his collaborative performances with Marina Abramović from 1976 to 1988.
 His work has continuously dealt with politics, identity and gender.
 In 2016 Schirn Kunsthalle in Frankfurt, Germany, held the first major retrospective show of his work ‘Ulay Life-Sized’.
 In recent years Ulay’s work has also been on show at the Nederlands Fotomuseum in Rotterdam and GNYP Gallery in Berlin.
 Ulay’s work, as well as his collaborative work with Marina Abramović, is featured in many collections of major art institutions around the world such as Stedelijk Museum in Amsterdam, Centre Pompidou in Paris, Tate Modern in London and Museum of Modern Art in New York.

 Ulay was interviewed by Christian Lund in Ljubljana, Slovenia, in July 2017.